- How To

-The backdrop of this game runs on a very political issue of religious fanaticism, doomsday cult religions and the extremity of patriotic beliefs and ideologies, so of course there was a lot of controversy in its May, 2017 release.
+The backdrop of this game runs on a very political issue of religious fanaticism, doomsday cult religions and the extremity of patriotic beliefs and ideologies, so it’s generally awesome.

 You should probably play this game if you want to see a hypothetical situation of a doomsday cult in a regional American area.

 If you ever liked that movie I Am Legend, you would probably like the game Miscreated.
 It is another online open-world game that involves teamwork (and a lot of trust) from other players to survive against a super strong zombie race that seems to be able to pop out of nowhere.
 This game also has the great world of modifications, so you can build your own base, design the way your own redneck zombie killing character might look, and you can do it all with a team of others.
 What’s best is that if you don’t like other players, you kill them too.

 This game also has the great world of modifications, so you can build your own base, design the way your own redneck zombie killing character might look, and you can do it all with a team of others.
 What’s best is that if you don’t like other players, you kill them too.

 State of Decay 2 is the ultimate in the fantasy of zombie survival games.
 Its prequel in 2013 was a raging success as it went beyond just the usual zombie mowing with endless ammunition scenarios and delved more into zombie survival aspects such as team leadership, gathering resources, group trust, morale, your home base defenses and going on group scavenges.